What is MUN?

 Model United Nations (MUN) conferences are organized by and for students from all over the world in order to simulate the work of the United Nations and similar organizations.
 MUN conferences offer students the opportunity to engage in academically oriented discussions and debate about the greatest challenges facing our international system.

-Participants will represent delegates of different foreign countries in one of the committees.
+Participants will represent delegates from different foreign countries in one of the committees.
 The delegates then have to stick to their role and may not state their personal opinion during debates.
 During the formal sessions, delegates exchange their countries´ positions, try to form alliances and in the end, they aim to issue a comprehensive resolution with concreate measures to be implemented.